Safe-Security/docker-node/README.md

 `docker build -t example:latest`

-Note:The 'example' image uses 'script' image as the base Image.
+Note: The 'example' image uses 'script' image as the base Image.

 - Now use the below to run the image